faizabidi/Replicated/README.md

 ## Data to be extracted

-- Kernel type
+- OS distro
-- Kernel version
+- OS distro version
 - Number of cores (physical and logical)
 - Load average in seconds over the past 15 minutes
 - Disk usage in bytes on the root device